 Lastly, the bill maintains that this section does not "permit a board of county commissioners to restrict or otherwise affect any person's constitutional right to bear arms or own or possess arms or to use arms in defense of self, family, or property".

-The bill has passed the House and has been assigned to the Senate Local Government and Housing committee.
+The bill is expected to have its hearing before the Senate Local Government and Housing committee on Thursday, April 20.

 Position: Oppose Sponsor(s): Rep. Amabile & Rep. McCormick and Sen. Jaquez Lewis

 HB23-1237, Inclusive Language Emergency Situations